Early Childhood Participants Table of Contents

 Each child care can be set up separately with its own school code because each school is responsible for reporting their students’ enrollments.
 However, in many instances, districts will group their 4KCA child care centers together and report student enrollment under one common school code for ease of reporting purposes.

-Even if there’s no meal served for gauging Free & Reduced Lunch status, you must still collect economic disadvantage data.
-You can use the Alternate Household Income form, which are available below as Word documents pr PDFs in multiple languages:
+Even if there’s no meal served for gauging Free & Reduced Lunch status, you must still collect economically disadvantaged status data.
+You can use the Alternate Household Income form, which are available on the Economically Disadvantaged Status data element page as Word documents or PDFs in multiple languages (English, Hmong, and Spanish).

 Membership/Financial Implication: